 Where to Eat in Bordeaux

-There are so many wonderful restaurants to choose from in Bordeaux and what really took me by surprise was the range of international cuisine.
+There are so many wonderful restaurants to choose from in Bordeaux (a list of 20+ spots)and what really took me by surprise was the range of international cuisine.
 I highly recommend you make reservations for both lunch and dinner during the peak summer season.
 High chairs are not readily available so if this is something you need, best to call ahead and confirm.

 CASA GAÏA – lovely Mediterranean-inspired food and the interior space is wonderful.